Snaiad: Project history

 Snaiad was inspired by Wayne Barlowe's 1990 book Expedition, which describes the exploration and the wildlife of an alien world.
 Other inspirational works included Gert van Dijk's "Furaha" (a similar project focusing on an alien world), the art of Terryl Whitlatch, James Gurney's Dinotopia book series, and the works of naturalist painters, such as John James Audubon.
 The first steps to beginning the project were taken in 2004 or 2005, when Kösemen, still a student, began drawing alien creatures.
 Kösemen initially called the fictional planet 'Snai 4'.
 As Kösemen produced more sketches and eventually paintings, ecological niches and relationships between the animals materialized almost on their own; according to Kösemen, "It evolved organically.
 I corrected things and added new ones.
 It was more evolution than design!"

 Kösemen worked "non-stop" on Snaiad until 2007, though work on the project has continued sporadically after that.
 Snaiad's official website was launched in June of 2008.
 The Snaiad website would later go offline for many years, but was relaunched in 2014.
 Later that year, in August, Kösemen held a talk about Snaiad at the 72nd World Science Fiction Convention in London.
 At the talk, Kösemen discussed the development of the project and shared never-before-seen early renditions of creatures.
 By the time of the 2014 talk, Kösemen had around 200 colorful paintings of Snaiad creatures and a backlog of nearly 500 concepts.

 Despite not yet having been published in any other form than online, Snaiad has garnered a following.
 'Snaiad' has more Google search hits than Kösemen's own name, and the project grew especially popular on the art-sharing website DeviantArt, where amateur artists drew fan art of Kösemen's creatures and also invented their own Snaiadi creatures.
 Fans of Snaiad have also created YouTube animations and digital as well as physical models of Kösemen's creatures.
 Per Darren Naish, writing in response to Kösemen's 2014 talk, "The mass appeal of Snaiad was demonstrated by the invention of Spore versions of Snaiad creatures, by the number of website mentions, by fan-art of assorted genres, and by the enthusiasm of the attending audience."
 Kösemen attributes the appeal of Snaiad to the project being somewhat "open source", with Kösemen allowing fan art and even 'canonizing' the fan creations he liked the best, and the established common body plans and anatomy, creating the possibility of consistent creations.
-Kösemen has expressed interest in eventually publishing Snaiad in book form.
+The project as also been translated into multiple languages: As of 2026, the website's home page contains links to versions of the website in Spanish and Mandarin Chinese.

-Kösemen also states that he plans to remake the book completely, and publish it in book form in the near future; as he is actively rewriting the book at the current time of writing this document.
+Kösemen has expressed interest in eventually publishing Snaiad in book form, stating that he plans to remake the book completely, and publish it in the near future.
+He is actively rewriting the book at the current time of writing this document.